 It’s easier to visit with a guide!

 We never get tired of saying it: the Vieux-Lyon, Croix-Rousse, Presqu’île and Confluence districts are best visited with a guide who knows all their secrets and will be delighted to share them with you.
-It is the perfect way to make sure you don’t miss all the important bits.There are so many ways to explore the city that everybody should be able to find something to suit their tastes: by bus or mini-tram, by boat, on foot with an audio-guide or tour group, by bike (electric), by Segway, in a VW Kombi or even in a rickshaw… To find out about all the various ways to visit Lyon, click here.
+It is the perfect way to make sure you don’t miss all the important bits.There are so many ways to explore the city that everybody should be able to find something to suit their tastes: by bus or mini-tram, by boat, on foot with an audio-guide on an app or tour group, by bike (electric), by Segway, or even in a rickshaw… To find out about all the various ways to visit Lyon, click here.